ctsmightydog/ExData_Plotting1/README.md

 ## Loading the data

-## Download the above data to your working directory
+Download the above data to your working directory
-# Run the 4 separate R codes
+Run the 4 separate R codes
-# 4 Separate png files will be created into your working directory.
+Four separate png files will be created into your working directory.
 These files will contain the plots of the assignment.